eyecatchup/NilPortugues_PHP_SEO_ImageHandler/README.md

 ## Todo:
-* Complete ImageHandlerTest.php
-* Add a Mock for the database in tests.
 * Add a method to check if the download directory exists
 * Add a method to check if the download directory is writable.
 * Add a method checking if current file has writing permittions.